biothings/mygeneset.info/docs/doc/query_service.rst

 dotfield
 """"""""
-    Optional, can be used to control the format of the returned gene object.
+    Optional, can be used to control the format of the returned geneset object.
 If "dotfield" is true, the returned data object is returned flattened (no nested objects) using dotfield notation for key names.
 Default: false.

 filter
 """"""